-I hear from so many people with questions on this topic, so I thought I’d share my thoughts on the best way to ease into the transition on starting and maintaining a photography business, or if nothing else so those that hire a photographer will know what they are paying for.
+If you love photography, and you want to capture all of the beauty and joy in life, you might be considering how to start a photography business.
+So many people find the love of photography, beginning with wanting to capture their little bundles of joy, and having that desire grow from there.
+I receive so many questions on that topic, so I thought I’d share my thoughts on the best way to ease into the transition on starting and maintaining a business, and also educating those that hire a photographer will know what they are paying for.

-It is so wonderful that moms who choose to stay home with their children–have opportunities to make a little money on the side, and many people have purchased nice dslr cameras and think that would be a great way to earn some money.
+Photographers are both men and women, but over the years, I’ve seen a trend with moms moms who choose to stay home with their children–seeing an opportunity to make a little money on the side with a photography business.
+Many people have purchased nice dslr camera kits and think that would be a great way to earn some money.
 It is true, and it is fun, but there is SO much involved with having a photography business besides just having a good camera.
 I’ve seen many people who start that way get burned out, and even my own personal journey has been a hair pulling experience at times as I frustratingly charted the course for myself.

 First of all, let me just say I am not super business savvy.
 My business does not keep our family afloat, and I’m so grateful I don’t need to worry about that.
 I can’t imagine the stress of needing a certain amount of clients in order to pay the bills.
 So if you are planning on something like that, you need a lot of business sense.
 Plus, photography is an elective luxury.
 People don’t NEED it like they need food.
 I have seen many full time photographers suffer in these hard economic times because people are cutting back and many believe that is a luxury that can wait til later.